-Here’s what the FTC says you should do when you receive a caller ID spoof call:
+Here's what the FTC says you should do when you receive a spoofed call:

 "Report the call to the FTC at donotcall.gov.
 Report the number on your caller ID and any number you’re told to call back, which helps us track down the scammers behind the call.
 Even if you think the number on your caller ID is fake, report it.
 The FTC analyzes complaint data and trends to identify illegal callers based on calling patterns."

 This is all very well and good, but scammers use thousands, if not millions, of different phone numbers.
 These numbers change all the time.
 It's like a giant game of whack-a-mole, and the problem can seem impossible to solve.

 Recently, the Federal Communications Commission (FCC) announced a new technology that could potentially stop, or at least limit, caller ID spoof calls.
 Caller ID authentication (also known as STIR/SHAKEN) is still in its early days, but it's a new system that marks potentially unsafe calls as spam, which provides consumers with an extra layer of protection.